Flamz23/ADNS3080ImageGrabber/README.md

 # ADNS3030-ImageGrabber

-This electron project captures frame data in the form of bytes sent by the ADNS3080 over a serial connection and attempts to generate images
+This electron project captures frame data in the form of bytes sent by the ADNS3080 over a serial connection and attempts to generate a video from the frames

 ![Application sample](https://i.imgur.com/8rPdwbC_d.webp?maxwidth=760&fidelity=grand)